God of War Ragnarök: Gameplay

 The developers also revamped the shield for versatility beyond a minor parry; different shields can be obtained and used offensively or defensively depending on which is equipped.
 Smaller shields are more for parrying and can stun enemies while larger ones are more defensive and can create a large wave of energy to knock enemies back.
 Kratos's Spartan Rage ability was also updated to three variants: Fury, Valor, and Wrath.
 Fury is the standard mode for Spartan Rage and is identical to the previous game in which Kratos uses bare handed attacks to greatly damage enemies.
 Valor consumes rage energy to restore health and can also be used as a parry if activated precisely, while Wrath unleashes a powerful weapon attack for the equipped weapon.

-The character Atreus provides assistance through artificial intelligence (AI), helping in combat, traversal, find treasures, exploration, and puzzle-solving.
+The character Atreus provides assistance through artificial intelligence (AI), helping in combat, traversal, finding treasures, exploration, and puzzle-solving.
 The player can passively control Atreus by dictating where he fires his arrows with his bow, either in combat or for puzzle-solving, as well as what magical spectral animals he can summon to further assist with combat.
 Additionally, Atreus's combat was updated to reflect his character's growth.
 He has longer chained combos, may initiate a fight before Kratos, and his magical abilities were expanded.
 There are also points in the game where another character will accompany Kratos instead of Atreus and they too can be passively controlled.
 For the first time in the God of War series, the player can play entirely as a character other than Kratos (not including Ascensions multiplayer).
 This only occurs during some story missions when Atreus goes off on his own without Kratos and the player takes full control of Atreus.
 His gameplay is similar to Kratos in that he has close range combat by hitting enemies with his bow, and he has long range attacks by using his bow to shoot arrows.
 Additionally, he has special magical arrows, can create a shield from magic, and can summon magical spectral animals to assist in combat.
 Atreus also has his own rage ability in which he transforms into a wolf (and later, a bear) to deal greater damage.
 During these missions, Atreus typically has another character accompanying him and the player can passively control this character just as they do with Atreus when playing as Kratos.
 For some missions, Atreus has a magical floating sword called Ingrid that replaces the accompanying character.